Do Cyclists Shave Their Arms?

 Vanity

 Last, but not least, a shaved arm can make you look much better than usual.
-Hair tends to cast shadows on your skin.
+Body hair tends to cast shadows on your skin.
 This ends up blurring the edges of your muscles.
-So, if you want to be a showoff, you better shave your arms.
+So, if you want to be a showoff, you better shave your body and arms.

 Conclusion